hy-tsoha/local-pg/README.md

 Alternatively, you can use word `install` instead of filename.
 In this case, script will try to download source code for version 12.3 using curl:
 `bash pg-install.sh install`

 Part of the script will add various environment variables to your .bashrc.
-You can override this by giving second parameter, for example:
+You can override where these are saved by giving second parameter, for example:
 `bash pg-install.sh install .bash_profile`